Mind Left Body Jam

 ”Your Mind Has Left Your Body” – Baron von Tollbooth & the Chrome Nun

-Grateful Dead fans have long labelled something the Dead play as "Mind Left Body Jam", and rave about classic performances such as 6/28/74, and 3/24/90 out of “Terrapin Station.”
+For many decades, Grateful Dead fans have referred to a melodic theme with a descending chord progression that sounds akin to part of “Your Mind Has Left Your Body” as the "Mind Left Body Jam," classic performances of which include 6/28/74, and 3/24/90 out of “Terrapin Station.”
 However, Phil Lesh has often insisted that the band never consciously covered or teased the Kantner/Slick song, and never called anything they played “Mind Left Body Jam” (“MLBJ”).
 The Dead even mocked fans by giving the name “Mud Love Buddy” to a jamming track on Dozin’ at the Knick.
 Ironically, that mockery seemed to many to institutionalize a suspected connection, even giving it a second name.
-And due to a widely circulated but mislabeled tape, MLBJ was further confused with the very different “Heaven Help (the Fool) Jam,” full of rockin’ crescendos – and thus, for a time, had a third (and certainly wrong) name.
+And due to a widely circulated but mislabeled tape, “MLBJ” was further confused with the very different “Heaven Help (the Fool) Jam,” full of rockin’ crescendos – and thus, for a time, had a third (and incorrect) name.

 You must be logged in to leave a comment!